Council of Heads of Australasian Herbaria

 Botanist, educated at Campbell College, Belfast, and at Oxford University (Ph.
 D.); from 1936-38 employed by the South African Co-operative Deciduous Fruit Exchange in London.

 From 1938-40 in the Queensland Agriculture Department; since 1940 employed by the Commonwealth Scientific Research Organization (CSIRO).
 In the later part of World War II he was seconded to the Tropical Scientific Section, Austr.
 Army for work in New Guinea; from 1954-56 seconded to the South Pacific Commission, with HQ at Noumea (New Caledonia), subsequently in the Botany Department of Sydney University, NSW.
+At that time CSIRO had many joint appointees and he was one of them.

 In 1954-55 he made a trip to New Guinea in connection with food and nutrition problems.